 Angie Babbit received her master’s degree in biology from Emporia State University, and her bachelor’s in environmental studies from the University of Kansas.
 She began working for Monarch Watch in 2014 and handles much of the communications with the public about monarchs and milkweed.
 She is also a mother, photographer, printmaker and advocate for the tall grass prairie ecosystem.

-2. The program will also be live streamed on Library’s Facebook page.
+The lecture is also available on the Library’s Facebook page.

 Spring Science Matters Brown Bag Series